 People have asked me: is it safe to drive from Mazatlan to Puerto Vallarta?
 Yes, it is safe and sane, nothing major to worry about here, just follow the normal rules of traveling in Mexico.
 More than anything, it is Acapulco and the surrounding area that you need to worry about.

 The distance from Mazatlan to Puerto Vallarta is approximately 440 kilometers or 275 miles… It doesn’t sound like much, but if you take the free roads as we did, you can expect to spend about seven or so hours on the drive.
-You can cut off some time by taking toll roads, but since we got scammed, we were kind of turned off by it.
+You can cut off some time by taking toll roads, but we weren’t in a rush today, and it only saves about an hour on this route.

 Welcome to Puerto Vallarta